 Charlie Rose (born January 5, 1942) is a 81 year-old American journalist and talk show host best known for hosting the Charlie Rose talk show on PBS and Bloomberg LP.
 He was also famous for co-anchoring CBS This Morning (2012-2017) alongside Gayle King and Norah O’Donnell.

-Once upon a time, Charlie Rose was one of the most beloved broadcast journalists in America.
+Rose, at the peak of his career, was one of the most beloved broadcast journalists in America.
 Renowned for his southern charm and civility, he attracted the crème of the crop to his eponymous TV show.
-These days, Rose is one of the high profile casualties of the MeToo Movement and has been accused of sexual harassment by several women.
-Find out more about the embattled media personality here including details about his age, career, and what have you.
+All of this, however, ended when he became one of the high-profile casualties of the MeToo Movement as he was accused of sexual harassment by several women.

 Who Is Charlie Rose and How Old Is He?

 Charles Pete Rose Jr was born on the 5th of January 1942 in Henderson, North Carolina.
 His father’s name is Charles Pete Rose Sr., while his mother’s name is Margaret nee Frazier.
 Rose grew up in Henderson and spent much of his early years helping out in his parents’ store.
 By his own account, he never had any grand plan to become a broadcast journalist.
 He rather aspired to become a medical doctor and as such, on obtaining his high school diploma, enrolled in the pre-med program at Duke University.

 Rose, however, changed career directions after interning at a senator’s office.
 The internship made him gain an unquenchable appetite for politics and he subsequently switched his major to history.
 He completed his undergraduate degree in 1964 and qualified as a lawyer four years later.